What are Vitamin C benefits for Health?

-Here antioxidants play their role and being a potent antioxidant; the presence of vitamin C is significant to counter such free radicals.
+Here antioxidants play their role and are a potent antioxidant; the presence of ascorbic acid is significant to counter such free radicals.

 According to research studies, vitamin C also helps to protect other vitamins like vitamin E and vitamin A from the deteriorating effects of oxidation.

-By donating their electrons, vitamin C neutralizes the free radicals.
+By donating their electrons, free radical scavenger vitamin c neutralizes the free radicals.
 However, the transfer of electrons does not turn the antioxidants into free radicals as they are stable in any form.

 A problem in which arteries become narrowed due to build-up of cholesterol in the wall of the artery.
 The reason behind is the oxidative modification of low-density lipoprotein (bad cholesterol).

 Vitamin C helps to prevent this oxidation of LDL.
-Along with this, vitamin C also strengthens the wall of arteries by preventing unwanted adherence of white blood cells to the artery wall and synthesizing collagen.
+Along with this, it also strengthens the wall of arteries by preventing unwanted adherence of white blood cells to the artery wall and synthesizing collagen.

-By improving nitric oxide production and neutralize reactive oxygen species, vitamin C helps to prevent specific problems occurring after certain cardiovascular therapies, consequently reduces hospital stay and helps in fast recovery.
+By improving nitric oxide production and neutralize reactive oxygen species, Ascorbic acid helps to prevent specific problems occurring after certain cardiovascular therapies, consequently reduces hospital stay and helps in fast recovery.

 Lowers Blood Pressure